 While Supervisor is very actively developed today, it is not new software.
 Supervisor has been around for years and is already in use on many servers.

 The command-line client piece of the supervisor is named supervisorctl.
 It provides a shell-like interface to the features provided by supervisord.
-From supervisorctl, a user can connect to different supervisord processes, get status on the subprocesses controlled by, stop and start subprocesses of, and get lists of running processes of a supervisord.
+From supervisorctl, a user can connect to different supervisord processes (one at a time), get status on the subprocesses controlled by, stop and start subprocesses of, and get lists of running processes of a supervisord.

 The same HTTP server which serves the web UI serves up an XML-RPC interface that can be used to interrogate and control supervisor and the programs it runs.
 See XML-RPC API Documentation.